The Slow Safari

 The organizer reserves the right to remove any participant from activities if they appear to be physically unable to continue or pose a risk to themselves or others.

-Participants must respect local customs and traditions, especially in village and forest communities.
+Participants must respect local customs and traditions, especially at Kainchi Dham and other sacred sites visited during the journey.

 Cancellations made more than 10 days prior to the event will receive a full refund.